Human Rights Guidance Tool for the Financial Sector

 Discrimination is treating a worker or prospective worker less favourably than another on such grounds as race, caste, tribe, ethnic origin, nationality, religion, disability, gender, sexual orientation, union membership, political affiliation, language, mental and physical disability, opinion, health status (including HIV/Aids) or age.

-Discrimination may occur in recruitment, during work and when terminating contracts with workers.
+Discrimination may occur in recruitment, during work or when terminating contracts with workers.

 What are the main issues?